emmajanedrews/base-template/_drafts/meet-the-wilstein-team.md

 Ron: I received some good advice from someone who said, “There’s a lot involved in real estate.
 There are a lot of things you have to do and if you’re doing all of it, then you’re spending a lot of time doing that and not working with buyers and sellers.”

 So they basically said that if you can hire someone at a lower wage than your earning power to take care of those tasks that are important, that will put you in front of more buyers and sellers.
-That is how I know the importance of leverage. &nbsp;
+That is how I know the importance of leverage.

 **You’ve owned your own brokerage for 10 years.
 When you decided to get out of running the broker’s side of the world and just focus on the business, why did you choose to move to Keller Williams?**